Facebook Pixel

 3. Coffeeshops

 • You can buy and smoke cannabis legally in the Red Light District.
-Famous coffeeshops include Bulldog and Green House.
+Famous Coffeeshops include Grey Area, The Bulldog and Green House.

 4. Historic and Cultural Spots